FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

        **13,500 -**

        **19,000**
-     - Unit weight (lb/ft3 or N/m3) of the levee or dam core material for a pre- scribed grid element failure location.
+     - Unit weight (lb/ft3 or N/m3) of the levee or dam core material for a prescribed

+       grid element failure location.

        Set UWC = 0.0 if there no core.

    * - UWS